Mass balance reporting

 What if there are differences in tonnages between the monthly reporting and the stocktakes or surveys?

-The EPA understands there will be some variations between reports due factors such as material loss/gain and calculation, eg density factors used.
-Data tolerances will be considered when assessing the data.
+The EPA understands there will be some variationsin the mass of materials due to factors such as material loss/gain and the use of conversion factors.
+Data tolerances will be considered when assessing the reconciling the monthly reports with the stocktakes/surveys.
 Licensees are encouraged to provide an explanation of any variance in the data when these differences arise.

 Will there be a mechanism for comparing weighbridges at transfer stations and landfill sites?

-Through mass balance reporting data it would not be possible to track specific loads transferred between sites and any changes in weights.
+It is not possible to track specific loads transferred between sites and through mass balance reporting data. .
 If large discrepancies are identified in the data reported by connected sites the EPA may use this as a trigger for further investigation to understand the issue, while recognising that there can be legitimate reasons for these changes (such as moisture loss).

 Will macro-level data be reported/available to industry?